Supply Chain in Society

 ◎Please see our latest Sustainability Report for specific initiatives for recruitment

-The JES Group aims to realize a society in which each and every employee can live a rewarding and vibrant life as a provider of high-quality services.
+The JES Group aims to create a community in which each and every employee can live a rewarding and vibrant life as a provider of high-quality services.

 Diversity & Inclusion is the source of sustainable growth in a changing society, and we promote D&I as part of our management policy.

-Diversity means respect for diversity in terms of race, nationality, gender, age, beliefs, values, and work style, as well as the diversity of the company.
+Diversity means respect for diversity in terms of race, nationality, gender, age, beliefs, values, and work style.

-The JES Group believes that respect for diversity and the willingness and skill to be active are the source of increased corporate value.
+The JES Group believes that respecting diversity and enabling individuals to thrive with their will and skills is the source of enhancing corporate value.

 We will promote employees to respect diversity, recognize each other, and support each other to overcome various challenges together.